 |Apparel and services||$1,080||$842|

-A study found that if women invested at the same rate as men, there would be more than an extra $3.22 trillion in assets under management today.
-They list the gender pay gap and a lack of engagement among women as key factors for this investment gap.
+A study commissioned by BNY Mellon Investment Management, found that if women invested at the same rate as men, there would be more than an extra $3 trillion in assets under management today.
+BNY lists the gender pay gap and a lack of engagement among women as key factors for this investment gap.
 Women can’t invest money when they don’t make enough to keep up with the cost of living today.

 Do lenders consider gender when making decisions?